About event segmentation

 Segments can be classified as major or minor.
 Minor segments are breaks within major segments.
 For example, the IP address

-You can define how detailed the event segmentation should be.
-This is important because index-time segmentation affects indexing and search speed, storage size, and the ability to use typeahead functionality (where Splunk Web provides items that match text you type into the Search bar).
+You can define how detailed the event segmentation is.
+This is important because index-time segmentation affects indexing and search speed, storage size, and the ability to use typeahead functionality, where Splunk Web provides items that match text you type into the Search bar.
 Search-time segmentation, on the other hand, affects search speed and the ability to create searches by selecting items from the results displayed in Splunk Web.

-If you have Splunk Enterprise, you configure index-time segmentation on the indexer or heavy forwarder machines, and search-time segmentation on the search head.
+If you use Splunk Enterprise, configure index-time segmentation on the indexer or heavy forwarder machines, and configure search-time segmentation on the search head.

 Types of event segmentation

 There are three main types, or levels, of segmentation, which you can configure either at index or search time.
 You can also disable segmentation.
 The segmenters.conf configuration file, located in $SPLUNK_HOME/etc/system/default, defines all available segmentation types.
 By default, index-time segmentation is set to the